suucong/Github-User-Content/README.md

 - GCP Compute Engine

 ### 2. Architecture
-- I built an image from the Springboot project using Dockerfile
-- I pushed it to Dockerhub
+- I built a Docker image for our Spring Boot project using a Dockerfile and pushed it to Dockerhub.
-- I used the Vim text editor within a GCP Compute Engine instance to write the ([docker-compose.yml](https://github.com/GDSC-SWU/2024-ProDiction-SolutionChallenge/issues/37#issuecomment-1948326979))
+- Next, I used the Vim text editor within a GCP Compute Engine instance to write the docker-compose.yml file.
-- I pulled Springboot image, MySQL and Redis images
+- After that, I pulled the Spring Boot image, along with MySQL and Redis images.
-- docker-compose up -d to create containers
+- Running 'docker-compose up -d' created the necessary containers.
-- I created a user, schema and database using a Docker MySQL container
+- Subsequently, I utilized a Docker MySQL container to create a user, schema, and database.
+- Backend communicated with the frontend using the server container we created.
+- To connect to an external API for pronunciation testing, the frontend sent recorded audio files to the server using Multipart.
+- The server then handled the encoding to Base64 and sent the encoded values to the external API.
+- Additionally, we stored Refresh Tokens in the Redis container for user authentication and authorization.
+- The external API processed the audio, returned the pronunciation scores to the server, which in turn forwarded them to the frontend.
+- Furthermore, to play pronunciation practice videos, the backend sends the string that needs to be pronounced to an AI server.
+The AI server then separates the consonants and vowels in the string.

 ### 3. ERD
 <img src="https://raw.githubusercontent.com/suucong/Github-User-Content/main/erd2.png"/>